technix/atrament-web-ui/README.md

 *Please note: single file build (explained below) uses system fonts only.*

+## Custom CSS styles and classes
+To add custom CSS classes or modify styles of existing elements, edit `resources/styles/custom.css` file.
+It contains a list of modifiable element classes for reference.

 ## Single file build
 Atrament Web UI build is designed as web application for web server deployment.
 However, you may want to build your game as a standalone web page, which can be opened locally too - similar to Inky or Twine web export.